This is a pathetic holiday

-Tier 1 Bowl Games would be those that have the overall highest payout to competing teams along with highest average attendance/ticket sales in previous years, and/or affiliation with upper-level conferences, etc…
+Tier 1 Bowl Games would be those that have the overall highest payout to competing teams along with highest average attendance/ticket sales in previous years, and/or a previous affiliation with upper-level conferences, etc…

-Tier 2 Bowl Games – second highest payout, average attendance/ticket sales, affiliated with upper to mid-level conferences;
+Tier 2 Bowl Games – second highest payout, average attendance/ticket sales, previous affiliation with upper to mid-level conferences;

 Tier 3 Bowl Games – third highest payout…and so on.)

-Teams will not play more than 11 games per regular season – Force every team to play an eight (8) game conference schedule along with three (3) non-conference games that must be against FBS conference opponents.
+Teams will only play 11 games per regular season – Every team will play a nine (9) game conference schedule along with two (2) non-conference games that must be against another FBS conference opponent.

-Penalize FBS teams that schedule FCS teams for non-conference games by shrinking the revenue shared from bowl and conference payouts.
+Penalize FBS teams that schedule FCS or D-2 schools for non-conference games by shrinking the revenue shared from bowl and conference payouts.

-All college football seasons will begin on the third Weekend of August and no later that the first weekend in September.
+The college football season will begin on the third weekend of August and no later than the first weekend in September.